Gout: Signs and symptoms

 Gout can present in several ways, although the most common is a recurrent attack of acute inflammatory arthritis (a red, tender, hot, swollen joint).
 The metatarsophalangeal joint at the base of the big toe is affected most often, accounting for half of cases.
 It can also involve midfoot structures, including the cuneiform bones.
 Other joints, such as the heels, knees, wrists, and fingers, may also be affected.
 Joint pain usually begins during the night and peaks within 24 hours of onset.
 This is mainly due to lower body temperature.
 Other symptoms may rarely occur along with the joint pain, including fatigue and high fever.

-Long-standing elevated uric acid levels (hyperuricemia) may result in other symptoms, including hard, painless deposits of uric acid crystals called tophi.
+Long-standing elevated levels of uric acid (hyperuricemia) may result in other symptoms, including hard, painless deposits of uric acid crystals called tophi.
 Extensive tophi may lead to chronic arthritis due to bone erosion.
 Elevated levels of uric acid may also lead to crystals precipitating in the kidneys, resulting in kidney stone formation and subsequent acute uric acid nephropathy.